In just 4 weeks, learn to increase the user adoption and business value of your ML and analytics applications using design.

 Dates & Schedule

-- Private Slack Channel 24-7 Access Throughout All 10 Weeks: Between our Zoom calls, I will be monitoring the Slack conversations during the week to comment or respond as questions arise, or to give follow up instruction/clarity.
-Students are also encouraged to trade ideas and chat with other students taking the Seminar.
+- Private Slack Channel 24-7 Access for 8 Weeks: Between our Zoom calls, I will be monitoring the Slack conversations during the week to comment or respond as questions arise, or to give follow up instruction/clarity.
+Participants are also encouraged to trade ideas and chat with other participants taking the Seminar.

 - With regard to Time Zones & Holidays:

 - Be aware that the 12pm ET start time for live calls may result in a scheduling "shift" for you if we change to/from daylight savings time during the seminar.